 Miller was pinched when he turned into a North Nashville car park and was taken down for possession of five pounds of kratom with intent to sell.
 In this age of technological transparency, it would be nice to see some dash cam footage that could corroborate the cops’ story, but this isn’t some high profile case of a minority getting suicided by cop, so the odds of such footage being released are slim to none.

 But even without any photographic evidence, one thing is clear: The Metro Nashville PD’s Major Case Task Force are a cadre of clueless ass hats who have totally misrepresented kratom on the record, describing kratom to reporters as “an opiate synthetic substance.”

-Regardless of its known health and wellness benefits, kratom has been demonized here in the US and beyond, especially since the FDA got the DEA's nuts in a bunch and urged them to begin seizing kratom in bulk.
+Regardless of its purported health and wellness benefits, kratom has been demonized here in the US and beyond, especially since the FDA got the DEA’s nuts in a bunch and urged them to begin seizing kratom in bulk.

 The DEA delayed the ban in October of 2016, asking the FDA to conduct a fresh assessment of kratom before they would make a decision.
 In the meantime, more than 140,000 US citizens signed a petition asking then-President Obama’s administration to prevent the ban.

 Even more impressive when we consider the general attitude toward drugs unkown among the Washington elite is the fact that no fewer than fifty members of Congress bashed the DEA for coming down so hard on a plant-based substance without first opening the subject to the court of public opinion.

 The DEA has since reversed their decision to give the FDA time to conduct further investigation into kratom.
 This means that it has yet to be classified as a Schedule I controlled substance.
 Which is exactly why Christopher R. Miller’s arrest is such a mind fuck.
 If kratom is currently not a controlled substance in the US then why was Miller’s sale of the stuff a no-no?